 Despite this great work, this law forces medically licensed pregnancy centers to post signs advertising that the state offers free or low-cost abortions.
 Not only that, but the signs must also include a phone number where women can call to get referrals for abortion providers like Planned Parenthood.
 The law also requires non-medically licensed pregnancy centers to post a disclaimer in their centers and their advertising that they are not a medical facility – in up to 13 different languages.
 This requirement makes it virtually impossible for them to advertise their services.

-Alliance Defending Freedom is representing the National Institute of Family and Life Advocates before the Supreme Court this spring, and we filed our opening brief with the court on Monday.
+Alliance Defending Freedom represented the National Institute of Family and Life Advocates before the Supreme Court on March 20.

 Here are a few facts about the case that might surprise you:

 1. The California law in question specifically targets pro-life pregnancy centers.

 The Act’s sponsor called the beliefs of these pro-life pregnancy centers “unfortunate” because they “aim to discourage and prevent women from seeking abortions.”
 Conveniently, the language of the act makes it so that this law narrowly applies to the centers that hold a pro-life viewpoint, and it exempts pro-abortion centers.

 2. Under the law, these pregnancy centers face steep financial penalties if they don’t comply.